GodsonicCodes/simple_shell/README.md

 <p align="center">
-This project is an implementation of the shell created as a Milestone Project for the C code at ALX Africa Software Engineering. </br>
+This project represents the realization of a shell, which was developed as a Milestone Project as part of the ALX Africa Software Engineering program.</br>
-The gates of shell is a project in the first trimester, that helps student to understand the advanced concepts behind the shell program include process, system call, bit manipulation, file managment, error handling ... </br>
+Named "The Gates of Shell," this project was undertaken during the first trimester to enhance students' comprehension of advanced shell programming concepts, encompassing processes, system calls, bit manipulation, file management, and error handling.</br>
-Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh). </br>
+Functioning as a straightforward UNIX command interpreter, this program emulates the core functionalities of the basic shell (sh).</br>
-This program was written entirely in C Language.
+The entire implementation of this project was accomplished using the C programming language.
 </p>

 ## COPYRIGHT